 Your Virtual Tabletop

 Populate your Roll20 campaign with a cover sheet.
 If folks sign up for your game and see a blank white page they may wonder just how committed you are to running it and ask themselves why they should be more committed than you are.
-AetherCon logo graphics are available through our press kit found:
+We've made a media kit especially for GMs.
+You can find it here.

 In the case of homebrew games, the RPG rules or rules changes from the system you are basing your homebrew on should also be plainly spelled out in the journal section of Roll20 for player viewing prior to Player Pre-Registration starting.